Practise explaining your reasons for wanting to become a surveyor – think specific career objectives rather than vague assertions.

 Most quantity surveying graduate schemes and building surveying graduate programmes are aimed at people with an RICS-accredited undergraduate or postgraduate surveying degree, but there are some graduate employers who do accept applications from non-cognates.
 These include:

-- Atkins and Faithful+Gould Business (quantity surveying and building surveying; you need to demonstrate ‘commercial and technical acumen’)
+- Atkins and Faithful+Gould (quantity surveying and building surveying; you need to demonstrate ‘commercial and technical acumen’)

 - The Berkeley Group (quantity surveying; a related degree is preferred, but not essential if you can show you have relevant knowledge and skills)